Getting Unexpected Flyers? (Check the shape of your bullets)

 What's the difference between these bullets?

 However . . . . there's more to this story.
-One day while shooting groups, I started getting a few totally unexplainable flyers.
+One day while shooting groups, I started getting totally unexplainable flyers.
 When I examined my handloads, I discovered that they varied in length - considerably.
 This was a mystery at first, because I made all of my handloads on the same press, using the same seating die, with the same depth setting, and I used the same bullets.
-So, why did my handloads measure different lengths when I measured them from their ogive to the base?
+So, why did my handloads still measure different lengths when I measured them from their ogive to the base?

 RCBS Case Master